UMM-CSci-4453-S19/lab-2-schon094/README.md

 We are going to be putting together a sample concession stand/ticket sales application.
 Try to figure out who you want to be in your group and spend some time brainstorming the tables and types of interactions that would be necessary.

 Don't invest too heavily in the design.
 We will be learning some new technique soon (in particular, we are going to be discussing **data normalization**).
-Email me your group name with the subject `cs4453-f17-groups`.
+Email me your group name with the subject `cs4453-f17-groups` and your group's repository.

 ## An SQL tutorial